 I also want to point out that Citric Acid is found usually in very small amounts at the very end of ingredient lists.
 It is typically there to help modulate pH in a product.
 You likely expose yourself to more Citric Acid in one glass of OJ than you would in a year of using such a product.
 I avoided it in my first 2 trimesters, but lightened up in my third trimester when I realized I was being a bit silly.
 I ignore it in products.

-Dihydroxyacetone (DHA) is the active ingredient in sunless tanners.
+Dihydroxyacetone (DHA) and Erythrulose are the active ingredient in sunless tanners.
 The jury is still out on whether sunless tanners are safe at all, let along in pregnancy.
 I’ve seen sources that say yes for pregnancy (notably the NHS in the UK), but many that say no. My own OB was anti-sunless tanning while pregnant, it was listed on all of the handouts I was given by the University Clinic, most clinics in the US will state to avoid sunless tanners while pregnant.
-There is a risk of liver damage due to DHA, even when not pregnant (though this risk is primarily from the sunless tanner pills).
+There is a risk of liver damage due to sunless tanners, even when not pregnant (though this risk is primarily from the sunless tanner pills).
 Yes, this includes the “natural” sugar products.

 I can tell you that my skin has taken on some interesting dry patches while pregnant, and it would be pretty hard to get an even sunless tan.
 This is a great time to embrace the pale, so I’m going with that.